airbytehq/airbyte/docs/integrations/sources/amazon-ads.md

 To use the [Amazon Ads API](https://advertising.amazon.com/API/docs/en-us/reference/api-overview),  you must first complete the [onboarding process](https://advertising.amazon.com/API/docs/en-us/setting-up/overview).
 The onboarding process has several steps and may take several days to complete.
-After completing all steps you will have to get the Amazon client application's:
+After completing all the steps you will have to get the Amazon client application's:
 * `Client ID`
 * `Client Secret`
 * `Refresh Token`